Thompson/Center Contender: Design

 The most unusual feature of the Contender is how the barrel is attached to the frame.
 By removing the fore-end, a large hinge pin is exposed; by pushing this hinge pin out, the barrel can be removed.
 Since the sights and extractor remain attached to the barrel in the Contender design, the frame itself contains no cartridge-specific features.
 A barrel of another caliber or length can be installed and pinned in place, the fore-end replaced, and the pistol is ready to shoot with a different barrel and pre-aligned sights.
 This allowed easy changes of calibers, sights, and barrel lengths, with only a flat screwdriver being required for this change.

 The Contender frame has two firing pins, and a selector on the exposed hammer, to allow the shooter to choose between rimfire or centerfire firing pins, or to select a safety position from which neither firing pin can strike a primer.
 The initial baseline design of the Contender had no central safe position on the hammer, having only centerfire and rimfire firing pin positions, each being selectable through using a screwdriver.

 Three variants of the original Contender design were later developed, distinguished easily by the hammer design.
 The first variant has a push button selector on the hammer for choosing rimfire vs. centerfire, the second variant has a left-center-right toggle switch for selecting center fire-safe-rimfire firing pins, and the third variant has a horizontal bolt selection for choosing center fire-safe-rimfire firing pin positions.
 All three of these Contender variants have a cougar etched on the sides of the receiver, thereby easily distinguishing them from the later G2 Contender which has a smooth-sided receiver without an etched cougar.
 Some of the very earliest Contenders, those requiring a screwdriver to switch the firing pin between rimfire and centerfire, had smooth sides, without the cougar etched on the sides.

 The original Contender designs have an adjustable trigger, allowing the shooter to change both take-up and overtravel, permitting user selection of a range of trigger pulls ranging from a fairly heavy trigger pull suitable for carrying the pistol while hunting to a "hair trigger" suitable for long range target shooting (see accurize).

 Unlike the later G2 Contender, the original Contender may be safely dry-fired (provided the hammer is not drawn back from the second notch) to allow a shooter to become familiar with the trigger pull.
 The break-action only has to be cycled, while leaving the hammer in the second notch position, to practice dry-firing.
-G2's with switchable firing pins (centerfire or rimfire) can be safely dry-fired with the hammer only in the safety (center) position.
+G2s with switchable firing pins (centerfire or rimfire) can be safely dry-fired with the hammer only in the safety (center) position.